 The first port of call, in the Bay Dream package was a body polish and steam.
 You are taken, by your lovely therapist, to a steam room which is magical to say the least.
 The dim cave-like room feels as though you are lying within the earth itself, however you never feel claustrophobic.
 It’s airy, with high dark blue ceilings, replicating the sky, which light up with small white lights, imitating twinkling stars.
 The room fills with an aromatic blend of essential oils and steam, to relax, detoxify and open the pores in the skin.
 You lie there comfortably for just under ten minutes when your therapist comes in and massages a raw sugar, coconut and macadamia nut oil scrub all over your body and face.
-This massage feels phenomenal to the degree that if the treatment ended there it would be worth the money.
+This massage feels just like the one at tantric massage las vegas which is phenomenal to the degree that if the treatment ended there it would be worth the money.
 Next you are left to steam for a while, letting the oils sink into the skin and draw out impurities.
 Once the time is up, you can rinse off under a warm or cool shower, hop back in your robe and then your therapist, who is always waiting dutifully outside the door, will take you down to your therapy room where your Kahuna massage experience awaits you.

 Having never experienced a Kahuna massage before, I was slightly wary when my therapist told me to be prepared for a lot of arm and leg movement, however, once in the throws of the massage, my mind was so relaxed that I barely noticed my flailing arms.
 The Kahuna massage is an ancient Hawaiian therapeutic massage which is quite vigorous and rhythmic in nature.
 The therapist dances around the table whilst using fingers, hands and even arms to massage all over the body in a motion that ebbs and flows in a such a way that can only be described as waves in the ocean rolling over your body.
 At points it seemed like the therapist had 200 arms flowing in all directions at once whilst keeping my limbs cradled and supported at all times.
 You can’t help but marvel at the skill involved and not only that but what a work out!
 The Kahuna massage was delightful and extremely relaxing.
 The benefits of this type of massage are relaxation and healing and it’s great for lymphatic drainage.
 If you are looking for a deeper firmer massage, that’s going to get that knot out of your neck you had since you head-banged to Bohemian Rhapsody, you may be looking for the type of massage performed by small asian woman who uses your back as a doormat.
 But if you want a truly relaxing and caring experience, with a healing practitioner, then I highly recommend.